For current info please visit detroitmi.gov

 Needs assessment establishes priorities

-Based on the condition assessments in Cornerstone Village and North Rosedale Park, only those needed for repair, replacement or lining are included in the two projects.
-Nearly 54,800 linear feet (approx. 10.4 miles) of water main will be replaced or lined, and more than 71,000 linear feet (approx. 13.5 miles) of sewer collection pipe will be repaired, lined or replaced.
-Lead service lines will also be replaced.
+Based on the condition assessments in Cornerstone Village and North Rosedale Park, only those needed for repair, replacement or lining were included in the two projects.
+Nearly 54,800 linear feet (approx. 10.4 miles) of water main were replaced or lined, and more than 71,000 linear feet (approx. 13.5 miles) of sewer collection pipe were repaired, lined or replaced.
+Lead service lines were also replaced.